scottsweb/null/readme.md

 1. Alternatively you can unzip the theme folder (.zip).
 Then, via FTP, upload the "null" folder to your server and place it in the /wp-content/themes/ directory.
 1. Login to your wp-admin and visit "Appearance -> Themes".
 Now click on the null theme to activate it.
 1. After activation you will be given the option to setup WordPress with a number of default settings.
 This is an optional step and should **not** be run if you have already setup WordPress how you like it.
 1. Visit "Appearance -> Theme Options" and configure the theme options to your liking.

-## frequently asked questions
+## Frequently Asked Questions

 ### Which Open Source projects does null make use of?